 Sangiran museum is also presented in early human history since about 2 million years and 200.000 years ago and that was when was Pleistocene Pliocene.
 There are 13.086 hominid fossil collections and it is upright hominid sites, comprehensive in Asia.
-The visitor can also see animal fossils reinforced rear, aquatic fossils, fossils of marine plants and stone tools.
+The visitor can also see the animals fossils reinforced rear, aquatic fossils, fossils of marine plants and stone tools.

 The first dome what was found in Sangiran area was study center and it opened itself through process of erosion to form depression.
-The depression, that found soil layers that contained information about life in ancient times.
+The depression, that found soil layers that contained information about life in the ancient times.